 The feeding technique plays a decisive role in determining the overall performance of any microstrip antenna.
-In this study, an aperture-coupled feeding mechanism was selected due to its ability to provide strong coupling between the feed line and the radiating element while minimizing spurious radiation and surface-wave excitation.
+In this study, an aperture-coupled feeding mechanism was selected because of its ability to provide strong coupling between the feed line and the radiating element while minimizing spurious radiation and surface-wave excitation.
 Unlike direct probe feeding or microstrip line feeding, the aperture-coupled method introduces a slot etched into the intermediate ground plane.
 This slot serves as a controlled aperture through which electromagnetic energy is transferred from the feed line, located on the bottom substrate layer, to the radiating spiral resonator on the top substrate layer.

-The key parameters of the aperture—namely its length (L slot) and width (W slot) directly affect the coupling efficiency and impedance matching of the antenna.
-The slot essentially behaves like a magnetic dipole, whose dimensions and orientation determine the strength of the coupling field.
+The key parameters of the aperture—namely its length (L slot) and width (W slot), directly affect the coupling efficiency and impedance matching of the antenna.
+The slot essentially behaves like a magnetic dipole whose dimensions and orientation determine the strength of the coupling field.
 By carefully optimizing these parameters, maximum power transfer can be achieved while maintaining excellent impedance matching at the desired frequency.

-Rationale for Choosing Aperture-Coupled Feeding
+Reason for Choosing Aperture-Coupled Feeding

 Aperture-coupled feeding was preferred over alternative techniques for several reasons:

-Reduced spurious feed radiation: Since the feed line is located on a separate layer below the ground plane, its radiation leakage is significantly suppressed, resulting in cleaner radiation patterns.
+Reduced spurious feed radiation: Since the feed line is located in a separate layer below the ground plane, its radiation leakage is significantly suppressed, resulting in cleaner radiation patterns.

-Improved impedance matching: The aperture dimensions and offset can be tuned independently of the radiating element, providing greater flexibility in matching the antenna input impedance.
+Improved impedance matching: Aperture dimensions and offset can be tuned independently of the radiating element, providing greater flexibility in matching the antenna input impedance.

 Structural isolation: The ground plane between the feed line and the radiating patch provides natural shielding, reducing the effect of the feed on the radiation pattern.

-Enhanced bandwidth potential: Compared to simple probe-fed antennas, aperture-coupled configurations often exhibit wider impedance bandwidth, especially when combined with optimized slot geometries.
+Enhanced bandwidth potential: Compared to simple probe-fed antennas, aperture-coupled configurations often exhibit a wider impedance bandwidth, especially when combined with optimized slot geometries.

 These advantages are especially relevant in compact spiral resonator antennas, where maintaining both efficiency and impedance matching within a small form factor can be challenging.